-Proposition 1 shows that the capital structure of the firm depends on ρ , which reflects the degree of regulatory independence.
-In what follows, we will say that the regulator is "independent" if $\rho > \rho^$ (the regulator's ability to commit to take k into account is relatively high) and "non independent" if $\rho < \rho^$ (the regulator's ability to commit is relatively low).
+Proposition 1 shows that the firm's capital structure depends on ρ , which reflects the degree of regulatory independence.
+In what follows, we will say that the regulator is "independent" if $\rho > \rho^$ (the regulator's ability to commit to take k into account is relatively high) and "nonindependent" if $\rho < \rho^$ (the regulator's ability to commit is relatively low).
 Proposition 1 shows that the firm issues more debt when it faces an independent regulator.
 Note from (13) that the threshold ρ^ above which we consider the regulator as "independent" is decreasing with both γ and δ : other things equal, a more pro-consumer regulator (a higher γ) who faces a less privatized firm (a higher δ) is considered "independent" for a larger range of values of ρ .